 Quest Rogue deck list and strategy

-Here's a deck list that is looking pretty solid for the start of the Kobolds and Catacobms meta.
-As we've already said, this is subject to change, and we'll be updating it continuously throughout the launch window.
+Here's a deck list that is looking pretty solid for the current stage of the Kobolds and Catacobms meta.
+As we've already said, this is subject to change, and we'll be updating it for as long as the deck's seeing some kind of competitive play.

 |2 x Preparation||2 x Fire Fly|